-Once finalised, these Strategic Directions will set a shared vision for what we want to achieve, and the principles that will guide the work and decision-making of City of Port Phillip to 2040.
+Informed by the Port Phillip community, these Strategic Directions have set a shared vision for what we want to achieve, and the principles that will guide the work and decision-making of the City of Port Phillip to 2040.

-Next, we will determine what we will do to get there, when and how we will do it, and how we will ensure it is working.
-The outcome of this work will be an Action, Implementation and Evaluation Plan.
-You will be invited to inform that plan too.
+Next, we are determining what we will do to get there, when and how we will do it, and how we will know it is working.
+The outcome of this work will be a Targets, Action, Implementation and Evaluation Plan.
+We are inviting the whole community to inform that plan too.

 Meanwhile, practical action continues to be delivered under Council's ongoing Greening Port Phillip program.
-As just one example, there are 20 shortlisted sites to be de-paved over the next 18 months as part of the footpath maintenance program, reclaiming more space for greening.
+For example, there are de-paving projects in process as part of the footpath maintenance program reclaiming more space for greening, additional biodiverse plantings are occurring in several public spaces, canopy trees on streets and in public spaces are being planted and we're supporting community to plant in public spaces.

 By doing this and more, we can all work together towards a heathy, biodiverse and connected urban forest.
 We look forward to working with you, and all our community, over the rest of the year as we plan for the future together.